Commonwealth of Australia Gazette

-The Commonwealth of Australia Gazette is a printed publication of the Commonwealth Government of Australia, and serves as the official medium by which decisions of the executive arm of government, as distinct from legislature and judiciary, are promulgated.
+The Commonwealth of Australia Gazette is a publication of the Government of Australia, and consists of notices required by Commonwealth law to be published.
 Types of announcements in the Gazette include, appointments, promotions and transfers of persons to positions in the Australian Public Service (APS), previously "Commonwealth Public Service"; creation, dissolution and renaming of boards, departments and commissions within the APS; conferring of awards and honours to persons and organisations by the Government; calling of tenders and awarding of contracts by the Government.

-The Gazette is published weekly.
-Each Gazette is numbered, and at the start of each calendar year the numbering begins again at No. 1.
+Since 1 October 2012, the Gazette is no longer physically published or compiled and now only consists of individually searchable notices online.
+Prior to this, the Gazette was published weekly with each Gazette numbered, with the numbering beginning again at No. 1 each year.

 History

 The creation, publication and dissemination of a governmental gazette was one of a myriad of bureaucratic functions attendant on the Federation of Australia on 1 January 1901.

 The first Commonwealth Gazette, dated 1 January 1901, was written by Robert Garran and published on 2 January 1901.
 It contained Queen Victoria's proclamation dated 17 September 1900, for the establishment of the Commonwealth, the announcement of the appointment of ministers and their respective offices, and of the appointment of the Governor-General and his staff.
 The appearance of the first Gazette was reported by newspapers in every state, some in considerable detail.